MauroGaravito/indux/README.md

 Managers can now view their assigned team under the "My Team" tab in the Review panel.
 The API endpoint `GET /assignments/manager/:id/team` returns all workers linked to the manager’s projects, including their name, email, and project references.

+> The team list is now loaded lazily when the manager opens the "My Team" tab, improving performance.

 ---

 ## Project Assignments (User ↔ Project)